o355/PyWeather/README.md

-## Welcome to PyWeather (0.3 beta)!
+## Welcome to TermWeather (0.3 beta)!
-A simple-to-use, but advanced way to view the weather with Python, in a terminal.
-And it's now in beta!
+Viewing the weather in a terminal has never been so much fun.

+## About the rename to TermWeather
+While PyWeather was originally a great name for this project...

+a) There are no other programs named TermWeather

+b) I'm putting an emphasis on this being a terminal weather program, and less that it's in Python.

+You'll see the name change in 0.3.1 beta.
+Don't worry.
+Same developer, same humor.

 ## BETA DISCLAIMER:
 Even though PyWeather is in beta, it's still in active development.
 While releases are more stable milestones of PyWeather, there will certainly be unfinished/rough parts of PyWeather, even in releases.
 Make sure you check for the latest releases, since as the betas go on, PyWeather will be less unfinished/rough.